livepoll/live-poll-docs/srs.md

 ## 1. Introduction
 ### 1.1 Purpose
 This SRS describes all  specifications and use cases for Live-Poll.
-Live-Poll is an live-polling application which elevate your presentation and let you stand out from the crowd.
-This documents includes a detailed description of the expected application functions as well as non functional requirements.
+Live-Poll is an live-polling application which elevates your presentation and lets you stand out from the crowd.
+This documents includes a detailed description of the expected application functionalities as well as non-functionality requirements.

 ### 1.2 Scope
-This SRS applies to the entire Live-Poll Project.
+This SRS applies to the entire Live-Poll project.

 Actors:
 - Polling Creator: Person who creates and presents a poll.
-- Polling Participant: Person who takes part at a poll.
+- Polling Participant: Person who participates a poll.

-Substystems:
+Subsystems:
 - Admin Dashboard
 - My Polls
 - Poll